ZZ022/FNLIC/readme.md

 ## Reproducing the Results

-Datasets for evaluation, encoded bitstreams and overfitted models are available [here](https://drive.google.com/drive/folders/1dBsvHzIfb4W1ePYVkEmtmE4PYXYtsesf?usp=sharing).
+Datasets for evaluation, overfitted models , and encoded bitstreams are available [here](https://drive.google.com/drive/folders/1dBsvHzIfb4W1ePYVkEmtmE4PYXYtsesf?usp=sharing).
 Download and extract the directories to the root of the project.

 Nerual codecs face cross-device consistency issues, so the bitstreams may not be decoded correctly on your device.
-Therefore, we provide the over-fitted models.
+Therefore, we provide the overfitted models.
 To validate the performance, execute the  `check_model.sh` file with

 ```
 ./check_model.sh <gpus> <dataset_name> <max_tasks_per_gpu>